Republic of Mountainous Armenia: Declaration

 On 18 February 1921, the ARF led an anti-Soviet rebellion in Yerevan and seized power.
 The ARF controlled Yerevan and the surrounding regions for almost 42 days before being defeated by the numerically superior Red Army troops later in April 1921.
 The leaders of the rebellion then retreated into the Syunik region.

 On 26 April 1921, the 2nd Pan-Zangezurian congress, held in Tatev monastery, announced the independence of the self-governing regions of Daralakyaz (Vayots Dzor), Zangezur, and Mountainous Artsakh, under the name of the Republic of Mountainous Armenia and later on 1 June 1921, it was renamed the Republic of Armenia.

-Policies

-The city of Goris became the capital of the unrecognized state, and Garegin Nzhdeh was chosen as prime minister and minister of defence.
-Later, in July, Simon Vratsian took the office as prime minister while Nzhdeh became the governor and the general commander.